 Above: The saddle nut and piercing needle of the Posi-Tap are ready to harvest those much-needed electrons for our new circuit.
 Just a few twists of the wrist…

 To accomplish this, the saddle nut straddles the donor wire.
 Then the piercing end of the Posi-Tap is screwed tightly into the donor wire making the connection.
 Repeat this step for the second donor wire.
 Check the connectors with your multi-meter to verify a good connection.

-Next attach the female end of the Posi-Tap to the new circuit by first passing the wire through the compression nut, next stripping about 1/4″ of insulation, and spreading the conductor strands “paintbrush-fashion.”
+Next attach the female end of the Posi-Tap to the new circuit by first passing the wire through the compression nut.
+Then, strip about 1/4″ of insulation and spread the conductor strands in “paintbrush-fashion.”

 Above: Note wires pre-threaded through compression nuts, stripped, and bare ends flared “paintbrush-style”.

 The brush of connector strands are then inserted over the blunt end of the connector and the nut screwed finger-tight.
 Once both connections are made, the outlet is powered.
 Again, verify function of the new 12-volt outlet either with your multi-meter or by plugging in your 12-volt device.

 Above: All connections are made and tightened securely.
 Now we’re nearing the end!

 If everything is functioning correctly, it’s a simple matter to reinstall the range hood in its original position.
 Make certain that no wires are pinched or pierced during this process.